javiergamarra/nhpatt.github.io/_posts/2017-04-31-cas_2015_ticket_sale.md

 hadn't bought the ticket and now it was out of their budget.
 Or people that always attended the conference but had forgotten, or waited until the last minute, to buy the ticket.

-We closed the regular ticket sale just two weeks after the event and we found that **we didn't had space for those (>50) unexpected attendees**.
+We closed the regular ticket sale just two weeks after the event and we found that **we didn't have space for those (>50) unexpected attendees**.
 If we had closed the regular ticket sale earlier we would have found it sooner with more time to manage those requests and cancel the sale of the last minute tickets.

 That's why I think we should have started selling last minute tickets earlier, **to force people to commit to the event and reveal those emails earlier**.
-We didn't wanted to sell tickets at 350€ (at least not me), I want people to commit to the event earlier because if they wait to the last minute I can't organize it properly.
+We didn't want to sell tickets at 350€ (at least not me), I want people to commit to the event earlier because if they wait until the last minute I can't organize it properly.

 I can't see the future and, with just 183 tickets sold 2 months after the event, try to hire a catering, see if we have enough room on the venue or buy merchandising.

 We had to send three emails to the sponsors asking them to increase their merchandising gifts because of the higher attendance.
 Obviously some of them couldn't manufacture/send more stuff with so little time left and we ran out of some swagger.
-The last minute tickets didn't had t-shirts because we also ran out (try to enforce that rule in the middle of the conference).
+The last minute tickets didn't have t-shirts because we also ran out (try to enforce that rule in the middle of the conference).
  **All these mistakes created a poor conference experience**

 ## Sense of urgency